temple-geography/GUS-5073-Geovisualization/lecture10-Host-webpage-2/tutorial.md

 **For Mac**, type in `git --version` in your terminal and see if your get the git installed **For Windows**, open your `Git` bash, and type in `git --version`.

+**All the folowing commands will be run in Git Bash, NOT Anaconda**

 If we have the github account registered and `git` bash configured successfully, let get started and publish our geoviz online.

 ### 1. Create a repository